How To Make a Good Impression in a Virtual Interview

 What is a virtual interview?

 A virtual interview is an interview that takes place remotely, sometimes over the phone, but often using technology like video conferencing and other online communication platforms.
-During a time when the Centers for Disease Control and Prevention and the federal government recommends people practice social distancing, it's become essential for both human resources employees and candidates to learn how to perfect the virtual interview process.
 Virtual interviews are often conducted much the same way as face-to-face interviews.
-That said, virtual communication requires special considerations and adjustments due to the limited ability to read body language and facial expressions.

-If you’re in the middle of your job search, it's likely that you’ll be asked to do your interviews virtually.
+If you’re in the middle of your job search, you’ll likely be asked to do your interviews virtually.
 Here are a few considerations to set yourself up for success:

 1. Test your technology beforehand